Popular in | December |

 1 stop19h 35m

-Users looking for the lowest fares to Philippines should consider flying on Thursday at noon, when prices are typically cheapest.
+Users looking for the lowest fares to Philippines should consider flying on Sunday evenings, when prices are typically cheapest.
 Budget-minded travelers will want to avoid Friday at noon, when prices are usually at their highest.

 The most popular airlines flying from New York to Philippines are Korean Air, Cathay Pacific and Philippine Airlines.

-The cheapest airlines flying from New York to Philippines are Air China, SAUDIA and Singapore Airlines.
+The cheapest airlines flying from New York to Philippines are Air China, SAUDIA and Turkish Airlines.

 In terms of precipitation, rainfall in Philippines ranges from 0.4 - 15.7 inches per month.
 July is typically the wettest month, when rainfall can reach 15.7 in.
 February is typically the driest time to visit Philippines when rainfall is around 0.4 in.